 Inception-v1 with Python

-Different from C++ examples, Incpetion-v1 model is compiled to DPU ELF file first and then it is transformed into the DPU shared library libdpumodelinception_v1.so with the following command on the evaluation board. dpu_inception_v1_*.elf means to include all DPU ELF files in case that Incpetion-v1 is compiled into several DPU kernels by VAI_C compiler.
-Refer to the section of DPU Shared Library for more details.
+The Inception-v1 model is compiled to DPU ELF file first and then transformed into the DPU shared library libdpumodelinception_v1.so with the following command on the evaluation board. dpu_inception_v1_*.elf means to include all DPU ELF files generated by the VAI_C compiler.
+Refer to the DPU Shared Library section for more details.

 aarch64-xilinx-linux-gcc -fPIC -shared \ dpu_inception_v1_*.elf -o libdpumodelinception_v1.so

-Within the Vitis AI cross compilation environment on host, use the following command for this purpose instead.
+Within the Vitis AI cross compilation environment on the host, use the following command instead.

-example of TensorFlow minResNet network developed with Vitis AI advanced Python APIs.
-With the command
+with Vitis AI advanced Python APIs.
+With the

-and corresponding probabilities are displayed. miniResNet is described in the second
+top-5 labels and corresponding probabilities are displayed. miniResNet is described

 YOLO-v3 with Python